Digital SLR camera buying guide

 Size and weight

 If you're used to a pocket-sized camera, make sure you're ready for the larger size and weight of an SLR.
 Most digital SLR owners feel that the improved response time, versatility, and picture quality are worth toting some extra bulk, but you should decide whether that trade-off is right for you.
-If weight and bulk are primary considerations, take a another look at the Compact System Camera category, or Canon's slimmed-down SL1 DSLR.
+If weight and bulk are primary considerations, take a another look at the Mirrorless Camera category.

 With a digital SLR, the viewfinder is traditionally used to frame a shot before snapping the photo.
 That's still widely recommended for more stable shots and the precise, through-the-lens image provided by the camera's viewfinder.
 However, folks who have been using point-and-shoot cams are often accustomed to framing their shots with the LCD.
 That's why most digital SLRs offer "live view" modes for their LCDs that let you compose your shot on the large screen.
 Be aware though, using live view mode sometimes means sacrificing the speed and responsiveness SLRs are known for.
 So we suggest using your viewfinder whenever you can — even if it feels different at first, you'll have a better shot at capturing the picture you want.